Indian Institutes of Technology: Entrance competition

-The highly competitive examination in the form of IIT-JEE has led to the establishment of a large number of coaching institutes throughout the country that provide intensive, and specific preparation for the IIT-JEE for substantial fees.
+The highly competitive examination in the form of JEE-Advanced has led to the establishment of a large number of coaching institutes throughout the country that provide intensive, and specific preparation for the JEE-Advanced for substantial fees.
 It is argued that this favours students from specific regions and richer backgrounds.
 Some coaching institutes say that they have individually coached nearly 800 successful candidates year after year.
-According to some estimates, nearly 95% of all students who clear the IIT-JEE had joined coaching classes.
+According to some estimates, nearly 95% of all students who clear the JEE-Advanced had joined coaching classes.
 Indeed, this was the case regarding preparation for IIT entrance exams even decades ago.
 In a January 2010 lecture at the Indian Institute of Science, the 2009 Nobel laureate in Chemistry, Venkatraman Ramakrishnan revealed that he failed to get a seat at any of the Indian engineering and medical colleges.
 He also said that his parents, being old-fashioned, did not believe in coaching classes to prepare for the IIT entrance exam and considered them to be "nonsense".

 In a documentary aired by CBS, Vinod Khosla, co-founder of Sun Microsystems states, "The IITs probably are the hardest schools in the world to get into, to the best of my knowledge".
 The documentary further concludes, "Put Harvard, MIT, and Princeton together, and you begin to get an idea of the status of IIT in India" to depict the competition as well as demand for the elite institutes.
+Furthermore, the IITs, despite being premier institutions, do not accept SAT scores for entrance and admission, which have been noted to be comparatively easier than the JEE.

 Not all children are of a similar aptitude level and may be skilled in different paradigms and fields.
 This has led to criticism of the way the examinations are conducted and the way a student is forced in the Indian community.
-The IIT-JEE format was restructured in 2006 following these complaints.
+The IIT-JEE (Now JEE-Advanced) format was restructured in 2006 following these complaints.